-Please be sure to make a gauge swatch prior to crocheting this hat.
+Be sure to make a gauge swatch before crocheting this hat.

-This pattern is sized for adult men.
-This is approximately 11" long and 22" in circumference acround the lower edge; it measures 11" across when laid flat.
+This pattern fits an adult male.
+It measures approximately 11" long and 22" in circumference around the lower edge; it measures 11" across when laid flat.

 - If you'd like to make your hat longer than the sample, increase the number of chain stitches in your starting chain.